cn-uofbasel/ccn-lite/README.md

 - the Named-Data Networking project, http://named-data.net/
 - the Named-Function Networking project, http://named-function.net/

-for several platforms (some of them to be found in dev-master branch):
+for several platforms (some of them to be found in GitHub dev-master branch):

 - Linux and OSX user space
 - Linux kernel